You don’t have to contribute to your super if you work for yourself, but making regular payments is smart.

 Having a super nest egg is the key to a comfortable retirement.

-If you work for yourself, putting money into your superannuation is definitely worthwhile, and the government tax breaks and co-contribution options make it all the more so.
+If you work for yourself, putting money into your superannuation can be worthwhile, and the government tax breaks and co-contribution options make it all the more so.

 If you want to learn more about SMSFs, download an .